geomapfish/getting_started/README.md

 You should now have a working instance of GeoMapFish.
 Congratulations!

 Now, it's time to start your application for the first time.
-You should be able to do this at [https://hostname:port]() (for exemple https://localhost:8484).
+You should be able to do this at [https://hostname:port]() (for example `https://<your_computer_name>:8484`).

-Because your new instance of GeoMapFish doesn't have any valid SSL certificat yet, you will very likely get a `NET::ERR_CERT_AUTHORITY_INVALID` warning from your Browser:
+Because your new instance of GeoMapFish doesn't have any valid SSL certificate yet, you will very likely get a `NET::ERR_CERT_AUTHORITY_INVALID` warning from your Browser:

 ![SSL Error](img/ssl_error.png)

-For the moment, just ignore it and proceed to website anyway.
+For the moment, just ignore it and proceed to the website anyway.
 You will be able to see the application:

 ![First start](img/first_start.png)